glasnt/talks/2019_05_PyConUS.podium/slides.md

 Again, not the best solution in the world, but as I've said, I have reasons.

 ---

+background-image: url("images/DMCFloss.png")

+???

+>> NOT THAT MUCH DIFFERENCE

+so before we have our full palette

+---

+background-image: url("images/ReducedDMCFloss.png")

+???

+>> NOT THAT MUCH DIFFERENCE

+and here is our reduced palette.

+TODO flip between the two

+---
 class: title
 ## Problem 3:<br>Cross-stitch charts